Internal Medicine Billing Services in New Jersey

 The most frequent internal medicine denials we see from NJ payers include e/m level downcode on complex visits, ccm time documentation insufficient, awv billed as routine physical (wrong code).
 Our team catches these before submission by applying both internal medicine coding expertise and NJ payer-specific rules to every claim.

-NJ FamilyCare routes internal medicine patients through 4 managed care plans: Amerigroup, WellCare, Aetna Better Health, United.
+NJ FamilyCare routes internal medicine patients through 5 managed care plans: Horizon NJ Health (Horizon BCBS), Aetna Better Health of New Jersey, Fidelis Care (formerly WellCare), UnitedHealthcare Community Plan, Wellpoint New Jersey (formerly Amerigroup).
 Each MCO has its own internal medicine authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your internal medicine practice gets paid correctly.

 Most NJ internal medicine practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your internal medicine workflows, and start submitting claims to Horizon Blue Cross Blue Shield, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.
+We connect to your EHR, learn your internal medicine workflows, and start submitting claims to Horizon Blue Cross Blue Shield of New Jersey, NJ FamilyCare, Medicare, and all your NJ payers with no downtime.

 Fix Your New Jersey Internal Medicine Billing